Nifilat/alx-higher_level_programming/0x00-python-hello_world/README.md

 - You are not allowed to use print
 - Your script should print to stderr
 - Your script should exit with the status code 1

+[101-compile](./101-compile) - Write a script that compiles a Python script file.

+The Python file name will be stored in the environment variable $PYFILE

+The output filename has to be $PYFILEc (ex: export PYFILE=my_main.py => output filename: my_main.pyc)